 - Possess a willingness to participate and learn within and beyond the walls of USIP

 Applying to the Program

-THIS ROUND OF THE PROGRAM IS OPEN ONLY TO SUDANESE CANDIDATES
+THIS ROUND OF THE PROGRAM IS OPEN ONLY TO SOUTH SUDANESE CANDIDATES

 USIP intends for this program to provide youth leaders with the knowledge, skills, and confidence to grow as leaders and contribute to their communities.
 During their time at USIP, youth leaders will:

 - Acquire new information and perspectives on a research topic of their choice,

 - Serve as a resource on Sudan and/or South Sudan in the Washington D.C. community,

 - Gain an understanding of U.S. political culture, policy, and institutions, and build skills for successful leadership in a Sudanese or South Sudanese context.

 By the end of their time at USIP, youth leaders will be expected to:

 - Gain at least two certificates demonstrating successful completion of USIP Academy courses, http://www.usip.org/category/course-type/courses-at-usip